Hardcover ISBN: 9781503602847

 —John Alba Cutler, Northwestern University

-"Elda María Román's Race and Upward Mobility: Seeking, Gatekeeping, and Other Class Strategies in Postwar America provides the reader with critical insight into the psychic and social toll of upward mobility on African American and Chicanx assimilated intellectuals with elegant analysis of literature and film from the 1940s through the present.
+"Elda María Román's Race and Upward Mobility provides the reader with critical insight into the psychic and social toll of upward mobility on African American and Chicanx assimilated intellectuals with elegant analysis of literature and film from the 1940s through the present.
 Rather than cast assimilation as mere aspiration or betrayal, Román treats it with the critical attention it richly deserves.
 Román demonstrates its creative potential not only for pointed class or race critique, but also as a powerful positionality of mediation and negotiation for those intellectuals who move between hegemonic and minority communities.
-Without romanticism, and with the aid of postcolonial studies, women of color feminism, and critical race studies, Román lays bare the contours of the assimilated intellectual's consciousness in this deeply comparative analysis.
+Without romanticism, and with the aid of postcolonial studies, women-of-color feminism, and critical race studies, Román lays bare the contours of the assimilated intellectual's consciousness in this deeply comparative analysis.
 Race and Upward Mobility provides an essential guide for Ethnic and American studies in 'post-racial' times."

 —María Josefina Saldaña-Portillo, New York University